 Business, Technology and Design Anthropology includes the areas of organizational analysis and change, teams, user-centered design, marketing, communication in the workplace, human-computer interaction, consumer behavior, diversity and globalization.
 We work with both the private sector and the nonprofit sector.
 The North Texas region offers opportunities for partnerships with a wide variety of organizations.

 Urban Anthropology focuses on social phenomena in cities with an emphasis on the relationship between spatial, cultural, and political-economic structures and the everyday life of people.
-It has applications in the areas of policy, planning, social and health services, education, labor and migration, technology, business, ecology and community relations.
+Applications include policy, planning, social and health services, education, labor and migration, technology, business, ecology and community relations.

 Adequate subject preparation in anthropology is a requirement for application.
 If accepted into the program with fewer than 12 credit hours in the subject, you will need to take an online prerequisite leveling course.